geosolutions-it/MapStore2/docs/developer-guide/local-config.md

   "authenticationRules": [
   { // every rule has a `urlPattern` regex to match
     "urlPattern": ".*geostore.*",
-    // and a authentication `method` to use (basic, authkey, browserWithCredentials) "method": "basic"
+    // and a authentication `method` to use (basic, authkey, browserWithCredentials, header) "method": "basic"
   }, {
     "urlPattern": "\\/geoserver.*",